Auditions

 • The West Valley College Theater is committed to a policy of diversity and inclusivity in casting.
 Roles will be cast on the basis of merit, without regard to race or ethnicity.

-• All auditioning actors have the option to do a monologue but this is not required.
+• All auditioning actors have the option to do a prepared monologue, but this is not required.

 • The audition process requires that prospective actors completely fill out the audition form.